IBM/integrity-enforcer/docs/ACM/README_ENABLE_ISHIELD_PROTECTION_ACM_ENV.md

-# How to enable Integrity Verifier protection in an ACM managed cluster.
+# How to enable Integrity Shield protection in an ACM managed cluster.

-The document describe how to enable Integrity Verifier (IV) protection in an ACM managed cluster to protect integrity of Kubernetes resources.
+The document describe how to enable Integrity Shield (IShield) protection in an ACM managed cluster to protect integrity of Kubernetes resources.
 In this usecase, you will see how to protect integrity of [ACM policies](https://github.com/open-cluster-management/policy-collection).

 ## Prerequisites

-The following prerequisites must be satisfied to enable Integrity Verifier protection in an ACM managed cluster.
+The following prerequisites must be satisfied to enable Integrity Shield protection in an ACM managed cluster.

 - An [ACM]((https://www.redhat.com/en/technologies/management/advanced-cluster-management)) hub cluster with one or more managed cluster attached to it and cluster admin access to the cluster to use `oc` or `kubectl` command.
-- IV requires a pair of keys for signing and verifying signatures of resources that need to be protected in a cluster.
+- IShield requires a pair of keys for signing and verifying signatures of resources that need to be protected in a cluster.
 Refer to [doc](../README_VERIFICATION_KEY_SETUP.md) for setting up signing and verification keys.
 - The script for deploying a verification key to an ACM managed cluster requires [yq](https://github.com/mikefarah/yq) installed on the host where we run the script.
 -  Make sure it is possible to create new dedicated namespaces in the ACM hub cluster and managed clusters.
-  - Creating namespace for IV in ACM managed cluster is handled automatically when deploying it via an ACM policy.
+  - Creating namespace for IShield in ACM managed cluster is handled automatically when deploying it via an ACM policy.
 - Installation steps requires a host where we run the scripts.
 Below steps are tested on Mac OS and Ubuntu hosts.
-- Enabling Integrity Verifier protection and signing ACM polices involve retriving and commiting sources from GitHub repository.
+- Enabling Integrity Shield protection and signing ACM polices involve retriving and commiting sources from GitHub repository.
 Make sure to install [git](https://github.com/git-guides/install-git) on the host.

-## Steps for enabling Integrity Verifier protection
+## Steps for enabling Integrity Shield protection

-Enabling Integrity Verifier on an ACM managed cluster requires the following steps:
+Enabling Integrity Shield on an ACM managed cluster requires the following steps:
 - Step 1: Prepare a namespace in an ACM hub cluster.
 - Step 2: Deploy a verification key to an ACM managed cluster(s).
 - Step 3: Create the ACM policy called `policy-integrity` in the ACM hub cluster.